Lani-Kailua Outdoor Circle

 In keeping with our mission to follow through with our planting projects, LKOC submitted a planting proposal to the city and is happy to announce that 8 new trees, White Tecoma and Silver Trumpets, were planted by the city in August 2020!

-The photo below shows two new Silver Trumpet trees in front of Los Garcia’s Restaurant.
-Six more trees were planted on both sides of the street from Kuulei Road to Kawainui Street, and we invite you to view them.
+The photo below shows a new Silver Trumpet tree in front of Jack In The Box, in 2023.
+It is going beautifully.
+Five more trees were planted on both sides of the street from Kuulei Road to Kawainui Street, although several have nit survived.
+We are pursuing getting them replanted.
 We are proud to have been a part of seeing this section of Oneawa once again restored with a bower of beautiful trees.

 Picture